-I am Harishchandragad Fort- an epitome of nature at its best.
-I am located in Ahmednagar in the state of Maharashtra.
-I was built long back in the 6th century.
-I saw many rulers conquering me, the Marathas captured me in 1747.
+Harishchandragad Fort is an epitome of nature at its best.
+Harishchandragad is located in Ahmednagar in the state of Maharashtra.
+Ir was built long back in the 6th century.
+Harishchandragad witnessed many rulers conquering, the Marathas captured the fort in 1747.

-I am trekker’s delight because of the challenging and arduous trek that I offer.
-My distinctive shape and the height at which I am located make me a popular tourist spot.
+Harishchandragad is a trekker’s delight because of the challenging and arduous trek that it offers.
+Its distinctive shape and the height at which the fort is located make it a popular tourist spot.

-The nature lovers are spellbound by the amazing views that I offer.
-In monsoons, the visitors travel through the clouds in order to reach me.
+The nature lovers are spellbound by the amazing views that Harishchandragad offer.
+In monsoons, the visitors travel through the clouds in order to reach the fort.
 This experience is simply transforming for them.
 They feel so close to nature.

-Other elements of surprise and attraction that I have include Kedareshwar Cave among others.
-I am the talk of the town because of this cave as it has a big Shiva Linga, surrounded by water.
-The water here is very cold and is waist deep.
+Other elements of surprise and attraction that Harishchandragad has to include Kedareshwar Cave among others.
+Harishchandragad is the talk of the town because of this cave as it has a big Shiva Linga, surrounded by water.
+The water here is very cold and is waist-deep.
 What makes the Shiva Linga more fascinating is the existence of four pillars around it that are considered to depict the four ‘Yugas’ of life.

 The beautiful Konkan Kada, also known as the Konkan cliff, also enthralls tourists.
 Visitors get breathtaking panoramic views of Konkan from this cliff.
 The amazing sunset scene is also marvelous and stays in the memory of the visitors for a long time.
-I also have a lake called Saptatirtha that has a lot of temple-like constructions with idols of Lord Vishnu.
+Harishchandragad also has a lake called Saptatirtha that has a lot of temple-like constructions with idols of Lord Vishnu.

-My topmost point is called Taramati peak.
-Tourists climb up to this peak to get clear view of Naneghat ranges and the other forts in my vicinity.
-Apart from these attractions, I have plenty of caves which were built way back in the 11th century and are a treasure to watch.
+The topmost point at Harishchandragad is called the Taramati peak.
+Tourists climb up to this peak to get a clear view of Naneghat ranges and the other forts in the vicinity.
+Apart from these attractions, Harishchandragad has plenty of caves that were built way back in the 11th century and are a treasure to watch.